 Jo is a chartered builder and has led surveying and architecture consultancies over a number of years.
 His background with schools has been both professionally and in governance.
 Initially as parent governor at River Beach Primary School, Jo was appointed as a director and ultimately chair of Schoolsworks' board for a 4-year term.

-Nick has worked in a number of posts in staff development and as a trainer in the FMCG sector and is currently employed by Camelot.
+Nick has worked in a number of posts in staff development and as a trainer in the FMCG sector.
 Nick was co-chair of governors at Edward Bryant School when Schoolsworks was founded in 2012 and served a term of office as the inaugural chair of the board.

 A full organisational chart including the Board, committees and local governance structures can be viewed here.

 Norman Rose | Chair of the Board

 Norman Rose is an experienced solicitor with a particular interest in corporate governance in non-profit organisations.

 One of Norman’s personal interests is vocational education and training where, from 1998 to 2010, he was an active participant in developing and implementing government policy.

 In December 2016 he was appointed a non-executive director of Schoolsworks, and Chair of the Board in September 2020.